LearnOnDemandSystems/docs/lod/publish-lab-series.md

 ---
-title: "Title of document"
+title: "Publishing a Lab Series to Prodcution"
-description: "Description of document."
+description: "This document describes the process of moving labs from Development to Production in Lab on Demand.."
 isPublished: false
 ---

 # Publishing a Lab Series

 This document describes the process of moving labs from Development to Production in Lab on Demand.
 The instructions below are for the most direct way to publish a new Lab Series, that is in Development to Production.
 This procedure should be used anytime that a new course is being published to production.

 ## Table of Contents
 - [Publishing a Lab Series](#publishing-a-lab-series)